 Nevada was part of the May 2018 California trip covering MO, AR, OK, TX, NM, AZ, UT, NV, CA, CO, and KS.
 Nevada trout was achievable due to my learning in Arizona from my fly guide, who taught me how to fish streamers.

-The following day, I drove out to the spot I marked with Google Maps, about a 15-minute drive.
+The following day, I drove to the spot I marked with Google Maps, which was about a 15-minute drive.
 It is a fast-moving river, and I started with my classic yellow stimulator and green copper john nymph.
 After a couple of hours, I saw one fish that was a hard near-miss at my yellow stimulator.
 Right after that, two fly guides showed up on their day off with a boat.
-They gave some advice that streamer action is what is happening on the river.
+They advised that streamer action is what is happening on the river.
 So I tried that for another two hours.

-Sometimes things are not easy.
-I switched my rig back and forth, then I tried to remember everything I learned from my guide in Arizona on streamers.
+Sometimes things are not accessible.
+I switched my rig back and forth; then, I tried to remember everything I learned from my guide in Arizona on streamers.
 I added some weight as there was a deep swirling hole.
 That was the magic, and I got a hit but didn't land it.
-Another 10 minutes this time, I did land it!
+After another 10 minutes this time, I did land it!